Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Experiments

 We demonstrate the importance of each component in our method AGENT by removing them one by one and comparing the results.
 Specifically, we consider examining the contribution of the time-varying weight $c_t$ of the old gradients and the scaling parameter $\gamma$.
 The term "Fixed $c_t$" corresponds to fixing weight $c_t=0.1$ during training, and "No $\gamma$" represents a direct use of $\hat{c_t^*}$ in Eq.~(\ref{equ: c loss}) and the momentum scheme without adding the scaling parameter $\gamma$.

-Table \ref{tb: vr-variants} shows the clean and robust accuracies of standard and adversarial (AT or TRADES) training at 90\% and 99\% sparsity on CIFAR-10 using VGG-16 under different number of training epoch budgets.
+Table \ref{tb: vr-variants} shows the clean and robust accuracies of standard and adversarial (AT) training at 90\% and 99\% sparsity on CIFAR-10 using VGG-16 under different number of training epoch budgets.
 In the adversarial training (AT and TRADES), we can see that "No $\gamma$" is poorly learned and has the worst results.
-While our method outperforms "Fix $c_t$" and "No $\gamma$" in almost all cases, especially in highly sparse tasks (i.e., 99\% sparsity).
+Our method outperforms "Fix $c_t$" and "No $\gamma$" in almost all cases, especially in highly sparse tasks (i.e., 99\% sparsity).
 For standard training, "No $\gamma$" can learn some information, but still performs worse than the other two methods.
-For "Fix $c_t$", it provides similar convergence speed as our method, while ours tends to have a better final score.
+For "Fix $c_t$", it provides a similar convergence speed as our method, while ours tends to have a better final score.
+Therefore, both the adaptive update of $c_t$ and the multiplication of the scaling parameter $\gamma$ are important for the acceleration.

-From the above discussion, both the adaptive update of $c_t$ and the multiplication of the scaling parameter $\gamma$ are important for the acceleration.
-On the one hand, the traditional way of setting $c_t=1$ is not desirable in sparse training and can cause model divergence under sparsity constraints.
-Fixing it as a smaller value, such as 0.1, sometimes can work in standard training.
-But updating $c_t$ adaptively with loss-dependent information usually provides some benefits, such as a better final score.
-These benefits become more significant in sparse and adversarial training which are more challenging and of great value.
-On the other hand, we recommend adding a scaling parameter $\gamma$ (e.g., $\gamma=0.1$) to $c_t$ to avoid increasing the variance and reduce the potential bias in adversarial training, which helps the balance and further accelerates the convergence.

 \linespread{1.2}